Cattle Health; AFS researchers lead way in bovine disease prevention, treatment

 Battling disease is a constant concern with large animal veterinarians, especially as the number and size of dairy and beef cattle farms on the South Plains continues to grow.
 The easiest way to battle some of those diseases and their spread is through ensuring cattle are the healthiest they can be to begin with.

 That starts with their diet.
-Discovering the best methods to enhance the diet of cattle, as well as how to treat diseases that do occur is the focus of Texas Tech's two veterinary experts – Vinicius Machado and Rafael Neves, both assistant professors in the Department of Veterinary Sciences.
+Discovering the best methods to enhance the diet of cattle, as well as how to treat diseases that do occur is the focus of a Texas Tech's veterinary expert – Vinicius Machado, an assistant professor in the Department of Veterinary Sciences.

-Working primarily with dairy cattle, Machado's and Neves' research investigates intervention, management and nutritional strategies.
+Working primarily with dairy cattle, Machado's research investigates intervention, management and nutritional strategies.
 Those strategies can prevent and reduce disease instances, increase milk production or increase reproductive efficiency.
-Machado and Neves also examine ways to decrease antimicrobial use in dairy cows for treatment of diseases, but making sure it balances with the animal's welfare and does not decrease its ability to fight off diseases.
+Machado also examines ways to decrease antimicrobial use in dairy cows for treatment of diseases, but making sure it balances with the animal's welfare and does not decrease its ability to fight off diseases.

 Machado focuses on trying to understand some ways to decrease antimicrobial use in dairy cows in terms of disease treatment, knowing the Food and Drug Administration a few years ago strengthened regulations on antibiotic use in feed.
 Working with a disease in cattle called metritis, an inflammation of the uterus in the first weeks after calving, his hope is to understand the population of cattle that are sick that will actually respond to antimicrobial treatment.